 Threat intelligence is knowledge about security threats, threat actors, exploits, malware, vulnerabilities, and compromise indicators (according to SANS).
 The more aware you are of possible threats, and the more details you have about their mode of operations, capabilities, infrastructure, motives, and goals, the better you are equipped to defend your organization.

 With the growth in cybercrime and the huge proliferation of attackers and attack types, threat intelligence has become an industry.
-Commercial providers operate research bodies and sell information in the form of feeds.
-Government institutes and independent research bodies also provide feeds with valuable data, typically open for use.
-And there are platforms which help organizations receive, organize and act upon all this information.
+Commercial providers operate research bodies and sell threat intelligence feeds based on their research.
+Government institutes and independent research bodies also provide threat intelligence feeds with valuable data, typically open for use.
+And there are threat intelligence tools which help organizations receive, organize and act upon all this information.

 The 4 Layers of Threat Intelligence